Capital Water Polo Club is a year-round training program for boys and girls ages 8-18.

 Coaches

-Ben Hoffschneider is Capital’s goalie coach and Team Administrator.
+Ben Hoffschneider is Capital’s Assistant Director and Team Administrator.
 Trained as a goalie, Ben’s water polo career began at Gonzaga College High School in DC, where he played three years of Varsity water polo and participated in training trips to Croatia and Montenegro.
-A graduate of the University of the District of Columbia, he started coaching water polo at Gonzaga in August 2019 and joined the coaching staff at Capital in December 2019.
+A graduate of the University of the District of Columbia, he started coaching at Gonzaga in August 2019 and joined the coaching staff at Capital in December 2019.

 José Magro - 16U Coach